wbing3/checkout/README.md

 #
 # Following is the test case script which executes the above test cases:
 #
-#  Note: The assumption is made that you will be running the test case script from
+#  Note: The assumption is that you will run the test case script from the following folder:
+#
-#		 \checkout folder
+#		 \eCheckOut\checkout
 #
 # Test Case Execution Script: run_sales_tax_tests.bat
 #